yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/bestpracticedevdoc.md

 * Create short, unique, and accurate page titles
 * The navigation of a website helps search engines to understand what content is important
-* Follow the recommendations on [Using hyperlinks](using-hyperlinks) to create link text for URLs
+* Follow the recommendations on [Use meaningful link text](#use-meaningful-link-text) to create link text for URLs

 ## Writing documentation

-To provide more in-depth information and help users go beyond in their understanding:
+The following sections help to provide and organize more in-depth information in your documentation.

 ### Add a get started